endojs/endo-e2e-tests/test-imports/README.md

 ## node-fetch

-- triggers SES_IMPORT_REJECTED error from comments

 - a dependency attempts to extend intrinsics
   `Cannot add property WebStreamsPolyfill, object is not extensible node_modules/web-streams-polyfill/dist/ponyfill.es2018.js:4:113``

 ## eslint

-- triggers SES_IMPORT_REJECTED error from comments
+- triggers SES_IMPORT_REJECTED error from comments (addressed by the transforms)

 - Throws `Cannot use 'import.meta' outside a module` on evaluation attempt
 - One of its dependencies attempts to use `require.resolve`

 ## punycode

 - exports different shapes for esm and cjs.
-Endo loads only the esm variant regardless of import/require
+Endo loads only the esm variant regardless of import/require.

 ## acorn

 - issues with loading the right file from `exports` field in package.json, nothing is exported as a result.

-## ethers

-- mjs version doesn't have a default export in Endo despite 'default' being listed in `import * as all` results

 ## @noble/hashes

-- `crypto` wouldn't load
+- `./crypto` wouldn't load.
+Not sure why.

 ## json-rpc-engine

-- Throws `Class extends value #<Object> is not a constructor or null` (to be investigated, has something to do with compiled typescript using `__esModule` and `default`)

-## redux

-- Throws `\'import\' and \'export\' may appear only with \'sourceType: "module"\' ` - Endo loads file from package.json->module with .js extension and fails to recognize it's esm
+- Minor discrepancies in exported fields availability.

 ## css-loader

-- Seems like \_\_esModules - there seems to be a failure when loading node_modules/css-loader/dist/plugins/index.js in their index

-## @babel/types

-- getters are used to export fields based on a field from a variable that's still undefined.
-Support for this would require not calling the getters but wiring them up to the static module record's exports proxy.
+- css-loader/dist/plugins/postcss-import-parser.js:158 - a method named `import()` - needs stronger evasion